Ankhesenamun

 Ankhesenamun (ˁnḫ-s-n-imn, "Her Life Is of Amun"; c.
 1348 or c.
-1342 – after 1322 BC) was a queen who lived during the 18th Dynasty of Egypt as the pharaoh Akhenaten's daughter and subsequently became the Great Royal Wife of pharaoh Tutankhamun.
+1342 – after 1322 BC) was an ancient Egyptian queen who lived during the 18th Dynasty of Egypt.
 Born Ankhesenpaaten (ˁnḫ.s-n-pꜣ-itn, "she lives for the Aten"), she was the third of six known daughters of the Egyptian Pharaoh Akhenaten and his Great Royal Wife Nefertiti.
 She became the Great Royal Wife of Tutankhamun.
 The change in her name reflects the changes in ancient Egyptian religion during her lifetime after her father's death.
 Her youth is well documented in the ancient reliefs and paintings of the reign of her parents.
-The mummy of Tutankhamun's mother has been identified through DNA analysis as a full sister to his father, the unidentified mummy found in tomb KV55, and as a daughter of his grandfather, Amenhotep III.
-So far his mother's name is uncertain, but her mummy is known informally to scientists as the Younger Lady.

-Ankhesenamun was well documented as being the Great Royal Wife of Pharaoh Tutankhamun.
+Ankhesenamun was not very well documented as being the Great Royal Wife of Pharaoh Tutankhamun.
 Initially, she may have been married to her father and it is possible that, upon the death of Tutankhamun, she was married briefly to Tutankhamun's successor, Ay, who is believed by some to be her maternal grandfather.

 DNA test results on mummies discovered in KV21 were released in February 2010, which has given rise to speculation that one of two late 18th Dynasty queens buried in that tomb could be Ankhesenamun.
 Because of their DNA, both mummies are thought to be members of that ruling house.

 Early life

 Ankhesenpaaten was born in a time when Egypt was in the midst of an unprecedented religious revolution (c.
 1348 BC).
-Her father had abandoned the principal worship of old deities of Egypt in favor of the Aten, hitherto a minor aspect of the sun-god, characterised as the sun's disc.
+Her parents had abandoned the principal worship of old deities of Egypt in favor of the Aten, hitherto a minor aspect of the sun-god, characterised as the sun's disc.

-She is believed to have been born in Thebes, around year 4 of her father's reign, but probably grew up in the city of Akhetaten (present-day Amarna), established as the new capital of the kingdom by her father.
-The three eldest daughters – Meritaten, Meketaten, and Ankhesenpaaten – became the "senior princesses" and participated in many functions of the government and religion alongside their parents.
+She is believed to have been born in Thebes, around year 4 of her father's reign, but probably grew up in the city of Akhetaten (present-day Amarna), established as the new capital of the kingdom by her parents.
+She, along with her two older sisters – Meritaten and Meketaten – became the "senior princesses" and participated in many functions of the government and religion alongside their parents.